jonatan-kazmierczak/articles/pandemic-2020.md

 Examples:
 - people don't meet personally
   - even with their own parents/children and close family members
-  - even on such important occasions as worshipping of God or funeral
+  - even on very important occasions such as worshipping of God or funeral
+- schools and other places are closed (including places of worship of God)
 - very limited possibilities of travelling to other locations (countries, states, regions)
 - no cultural events, i.e. cinema film projections, artistic performances and shows
 - no big sport events, i.e. Olympics, international championships
-- schools and other places (including places of worship of God) are closed
-- people are imprisoned in their own houses (so-called *lockdown*)
+- people are imprisoned in their own homes (so-called *lockdown*)

 ### *an appalling abomination is set up*
 other possible meanings: